The Modern Attack Surface

 Prioritize which exposures to fix first, if at all, and apply the appropriate remediation technique

-Measure and benchmark cyber exposure to make better business and technology decisions
+Model and analyze cyber exposure to make better business and technology decisions